capoken/capoken/README.md

 - 👋 Hi, I’m @capoken
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me N/A
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ChickenButt
+- ⚡ Fun fact: Horses >:)

 <!---
 capoken/capoken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.